The Enforcer (1951 film): Production

-Director Bretaigne Windust, an accomplished Broadway director, fell seriously ill during the beginning of shooting, so Raoul Walsh was brought in to finish the film.
+Director Bretaigne Windust fell seriously ill during the beginning of shooting, so Raoul Walsh was recruited to finish the film.
 Walsh refused to take the credit, calling it Windust's work.

-This was Bogart's last film for Warner Bros., the studio that had made him a star.
-Warner only distributed the film.
-It was produced by United States Pictures, and is now owned by Republic Pictures, a division of Paramount Pictures.
+This was Humphrey Bogart's last film for Warner Bros.
+Pictures, the studio that had made him a star, although Warner Bros. was only the distributor for the film.
+It was produced by United States Pictures and is now owned by Republic Pictures, a division of Paramount Pictures.

-Background

 Although largely fictional, the film is based on the real-life investigation into a group of hired killers dubbed by the press as "Murder, Inc." (the film was released under that title in the United Kingdom).
-It was during this investigation, and the Kefauver hearings, that terms like "contract" (a deal to commit a murder) and "hit" (the actual killing itself) first came into the public knowledge.
-The gangsters used such codes in case of eavesdroppers or phone tappings by the police.
+It was during this investigation, and the Kefauver hearings, that terms such as "contract" (a deal to commit a murder) and "hit" (the actual killing itself) first entered the public knowledge.
+The gangsters used such codes to thwart eavesdroppers and police phone taps.

-Bogart's ADA Martin Ferguson is based on Burton Turkus, who led the prosecutions of several members of the Murder, Inc. gang.
-His book on the case was published at about the same time the film was released.
+The Martin Ferguson character is based on Burton Turkus, who led the prosecutions of several members of the Murder, Inc. gang.
+His book on the case was published at about the same time when the film was released.

-Ted de Corsia's Joe Rico was probably inspired by Abe Reles.
-Like Rico, Reles was about to testify against a major crime lord but, although under heavy police guard, was found dead after falling out of the Half Moon Hotel in Coney Island on November 12, 1941.
-It has never been established for sure if Reles' death was murder, accident or suicide.
+The Joe Rico character may have been inspired by Abe Reles, who was found dead after falling from the Half Moon Hotel in Coney Island on November 12, 1941, although under heavy police guard, just before he was to testify against a major crime lord.
+It has never been established whether Reles's death was murder, accident or suicide.

 Reception

-Box Office
+In a contemporary review for The New York Times, critic Bosley Crowther wrote: "[M]urder on such a gaudy scale tends to become monotonous—and a little ridiculous, too.
+No matter how naturalistic and grisly the boys have made the deeds—and, you can believe us, they have made them naturalistic and grisly to a fare-thee-well—the sheer accumulation of ugly violence and brutality eventually becomes dull. ...
+However, we'll say for Mr. Bogart and for those who assist him in this film—or, rather, for those who oppose him—they do not play tiddlywinks.
+As the hard and relentless researcher who goes back and reconstructs a spade of crimes ...
+Mr. Bogart behaves in the manner of a gentleman accustomed to crime but not a little bewildered by the multiplicity encountered here.
+So perturbed is he in the situation that you wonder sometimes if he did some crimes himself."